-To modify either of the VMware credential templates in the SL1 classic user interface, perform the following steps:
+To modify either of the templates, perform the following steps:

 - 1. Go to the Credential Management page (System > Manage > Credentials). - 2.
-Click the wrench icon () for the "VMware Server Example" credential.
+Click the wrench icon ( ) for the "VMware Server Example" credential.
 The Credential Editor modal page appears:

 - 3. Supply values in the following fields: - Profile Name.
-Enter a new name for the credential. - URL.
-In most cases, you can use the default setting.
-If you are a user that uses a domain account to log in to your vCenter, add <user/domain name> to the URL. - Embed Value [%1].
-Enter the username SL1 will use to connect to the VMware web service in the format <domain>/<username>.
-For example, silo domain\john user - Embedded Password [%P].
+Enter a new name for the credential. - Embed Value [%1].
+Enter the username SL1 will use to connect to the VMware web service. - Embedded Password [%P].
 Enter the password SL1 will use to connect to the VMware web service. - 4.
 Click the [Save As] button to save your changes as a new credential.